On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Symmetries of the Two-Stage Pipeline

 Consequently, population minimizers are typically not identifiable: if $w$ minimizes $L_{\mathrm{pre}}(w)$, then the entire orbit $[w] \coloneqq \{ g \cdot w\mid g \in G \}$ does as well.
-This lack of identifiability rules out consistency for $w$ itself, and also rules out the usual route to asymptotic normality for the direct parameter.
-Thus, one of our key contributions is to make explicit the types of symmetry encountered in self-supervised pre-training, in a way that remains compatible with asymptotic analysis.
-To do this, we utilize basic concepts from Riemannian geometry and smooth manifolds~\citep{lee2018introduction}.
+This lack of identifiability rules out both consistency and asymptotic normality for the direct parameter $w$.
+One of our key contributions is to make explicit the types of symmetry encountered in self-supervised pre-training---in a way that remains compatible with asymptotic analysis---utilizing concepts from Riemannian geometry and smooth manifolds~\citep{lee2018introduction}.